EmberConsultingGroup/ScriptManagerHandler/README.md

 </asp:ScriptManager>
 ```

-*The downside to this is that all of the scripts in the composite will be reloaded, not just the changed file.
+* The downside to this is that all of the scripts in the composite will be reloaded, not just the changed file.
+* The upside is that scripts in the composite will always be reloaded when they are modified, without doing anything else.

 #### Benefits